aio-outlook/hayio-devops-beginner/docs/stage2.md

 ## Step 6: Branching and Collaboration

- Branching and Collaboration
+This step explains how to organise collaborative work with branches and pull requests.

 ### Why Branching Matters

-Branching allows developers to work on new features, bug fixes, or experiments **without disrupting the main codebase**.
-It keeps development organized, enables parallel work, and ensures that `main` or `master` always remains stable.
+Branching allows developers to work on new features, fixes, or experiments **without disrupting the main codebase**.
+It keeps work organized, enables parallel contributions, and protects the stability of the `main` (or `master`) branch.

-A typical workflow:

 ### Common Branch Types

 | Branch | Purpose |
 |---------|----------|
 | `main` | Production-ready code |